chenxingqiang/jax-sklearn/doc/glossary.rst

         might be used in some configuration.

-        For more details on the use of ``joblib`` and its interactions with scikit-learn, please refer to our :ref:`parallelism notes
+        For more details on the use of ``joblib`` and its interactions with jax-ml, please refer to our :ref:`parallelism notes
         <parallelism>`.

     ``pos_label``